hCaptcha/HCaptcha-ios-sdk/README.md

 More details [here](https://github.com/hCaptcha/HCaptcha-ios-sdk/issues/50).

-If you prefer to keep the information out of the Info.plist, you can instead use:
+If you prefer to keep the information out of the `Info.plist`, you can instead use:

 ``` swift
 let hcaptcha = try?
 HCaptcha(